svanderbleek/cqrs-hypergraph-spec-propagators/README.md

 ## Research

+*  Differential regression testing for REST APIs https://patricegodefroid.github.io/public_psfiles/issta2020.pdf

+> For generating inputs (sequences of HTTP requests) to services, we use RESTler, a stateful fuzzer for REST APIs.
+Comparing the outputs (HTTP responses) of a cloud service involves several challenges, like abstracting over minor differences, handling out-of-order requests, and non-determinism

+> In order to test a service, it is necessary to exercise it with a client.
+In what follows, the pair (ci ,sj) will denote testing the service sj with a client ci matching (or automatically generated from) specification version i.
+Figure 2 shows the three possible testing configurations between the client/service versions n and n + 1 of a REST API, which are each denoted by an edge in Figure 2:

+> • (cn,sn) corresponds to the vertical edge where inputs from old clients are sent to an old service version,
+> • (cn,sn+1) (the diagonal edge) is the state when the service is already updated, but the new specification not yet published, and
+> • (cn+1,sn+1) is the final configuration when both clients and service are updated.

 * Specification of Generic APIs, or: Why Algebraic May Be Better Than Pre/Post

 >  Unlike pre/post-based specification, which deals with the inputs and outputs of one operation at a time, algebraic specification deals with the relationships between the different operations in an API, which is needed in the specification of generic APIs.